Group Photo.

 Email: devin.grabner@wsu.edu

-B.S. in Physics & Chemistry from Walla Walla University
+• B.S. in Physics & Chemistry – Walla Walla University

-Development of a robust in-situ/in-operando nanoprobe sensitive to molecular identity, allowing for characterization of both structure and dynamical interactions of polymeric micelles and other nanostructures in liquid environments.
+Development of a robust in situ/in operando nanoprobe sensitive to molecular identity, allowing for the characterization of both the structure and the dynamical interactions of polymeric micelles and other nanostructures in liquid environments.

 Acacia Patterson